jliunyu/Udacity-Full-Stack/P5/README.md

   $ mv project.py __init__.py

 * $ sudo service apache2 restart

+* add ip or url to google/facebook developer console

 > A list of any third-party resources you made use of to complete this project.